zoocreative/dragndrop/README.md

 # Drag N Drop

-This is a simpe project to create a drag and drop using the Angular 7 Material.
+This is a simple project to create a drag and drop using the Angular 7 Material.
 I am also using it to test GIT

 ## Development server